Skip to main content

 Science, Engineering and Computing researchers from Kingston University and the University of Nottingham have developed a new artificial intelligence system that can create 3D selfies of people's faces from a single photograph.

-In the Faculty of Science, Engineering and Computing we offer our students the opportunity to learn and grow in a real-world environment.
+We offer our students the opportunity to learn and grow in a real-world environment.
 Combined with our hands-on approach to teaching and learning, this provides our students with the skills ready for their chosen industry.

 These skills are taught within our world-class facilities, providing our students with some of the most innovative and advanced technology in order to have the freedom to invent, create and revolutionise their practice.